 Service offerings:

-- Multilingual customer support agents – VoxPro can provide support via email, phone and chat to customers around the world in 15 languages.
+• Multilingual customer support agents – Through combining the technology behind VoxPro and the European footprint of Competence Call Center (both acquired in 2020), TELUS can now provide support via email, phone and chat to customers around the world in over 50 languages.

-- Proprietary chatbot – The TELUS International Assistant chatbot enables brands to enhance their CX operations.
+• Proprietary chatbot – The TELUS International Assistant chatbot enables brands to enhance their CX operations with AI-assisted audio, text, image and video responses.
+Its training data for NLP can offer support for speakers of over 500 languages.

 Pros:

-- Technology offerings, such as the proprietary chatbot can enhance customer experience and lower costs
+• Technology offerings, such as Virtual Assistant support, can enhance customer experience and lower costs

 Cons: